adamc3123/dotfiles/vim/cheatsheet.md

 :History: OR <leader>h      Open command history in FZF preview window

 ## Copy to system clipboard
-yank the text in Visual mode.
-The text will then be in the system clipboard.
+yank in Visual mode will copy to the system clipboard.

 ## Working with files
 :f              Show the filename for the current buffer